 Julieann Ulin

-She authored the introduction to Race and Immigration in the New Ireland, which she co-edited (University of Notre Dame Press 2013).
-Her work has appeared in Joyce Studies Annual, James Joyce Quarterly, Women’s Studies Quarterly, Hungry Words: Images of Famine in the Irish Canon (Irish Academic Press) and Richard Wright: New Readings for the 21st Century (Palgrave Macmillan).
-Her scholarship is forthcoming in American Literature, Open Graves, Open Minds: Representations of Vampires and the Undead from the Enlightenment to the Present (Manchester University Press), and The Cambridge Companion to Irish Drama on Film.
-Her current book project, Medieval Invasions in Modern Irish Literature, explores representations of Ireland’s twelfth-century history in twentieth-century writing (under contract, Palgrave Macmillan).
+Julieann Veronica Ulin received her Ph.D. in English from the Keough-Naughton Institute for Irish Studies at the University of Notre Dame, where she was the Edward Sorin Postdoctoral Fellow in the Humanities.
+She holds a MA in English from Fordham University and a BA in English from Washington and Lee University.
+Her work has appeared in American Literature, The Hemingway Review, Joyce Studies Annual, James Joyce Quarterly, Women's Studies Quarterly, New Hibernia Review, Hungry Words: Images of Famine in the Irish Canon (Irish Academic Press), Richard Wright: New Readings for the 21st Century (Palgrave), Open Graves, Open Minds: Representations of Vampires and the Undead from the Enlightenment to the Present (Manchester University Press), Screening Modern Irish Fiction and Drama (Palgrave), Screening Contemporary Irish Fiction and Drama (Palgrave), and The Edinburgh Companion to Irish Modernism.
+She authored the introduction to Race and Immigration in the New Ireland (2013) which she also co-edited.
+Her book Medieval Invasions in Modern Irish Literature (2014) explores the recurrence of twelfth century Irish history in Ireland's modern literature.